USS Constitution vs HMS Guerriere: Battle

 At 2:00 p.m. on 19 August, Constitution sighted a large ship to leeward, and bore down to investigate.
 The weather was cloudy, and the wind was brisk.
 The strange ship proved to be Guerriere, whose crew recognised Constitution at about the same moment.
 Both ships prepared for action, and shortened sail to "fighting sail", i.e. topsails and jibs only.
 As Constitution closed, Dacres first hove to to fire a broadside, which fell short, and then ran before the wind for three quarters of an hour with the Constitution on Guerrieres quarter.
 Dacres yawed several times to fire broadsides at Constitution, but Guerrieres broadsides were generally inaccurate, while the few shots fired from Constitutions foremost guns had little effect.
 After one cannonball bounced "harmlessly" off the side of Constitution, a crew member is said to have yelled "Huzzah!
 Her sides are made of iron!"
+Around the same time, Hull noted in the log that two British shot penetrated Constitutions hull, with the rest falling short or flying high into the rigging.

 Constitution fires into the burning hulk of Guerriere, now badly damaged.

 Once the range had closed to within a few hundred yards, Captain Hull ordered extra sail (the foresail and main topgallant sail) to be set, to close the distance quickly.
 Dacres did not match this maneuver, and the two ships began exchanging broadsides at "half pistol-shot", with Constitution to starboard and Guerriere to port.
-After fifteen minutes of this exchange, during which Guerriere suffered far more damage than Constitution due to the latter's larger guns and thicker hull, Guerrieres mizzenmast fell overboard to starboard, acting like a rudder and dragging her around.
+After fifteen minutes of this exchange, during which Guerriere suffered far more damage than Constitution due to the latter's greater firepower and accuracy, Guerrieres mizzenmast fell overboard to starboard, acting like a rudder and dragging her around.
 This allowed Constitution to cross ahead of Guerriere, firing a raking broadside which brought down the main yard.
 Hull then wore ship to cross Guerrieres bow again, firing another raking broadside, but the maneuver was cut too close and Guerrieres bowsprit became entangled in the rigging of Constitutions mizzenmast.